ryanlail/river-tees-rediscovered/README.md

 Passport system produced for River Tees Rediscovered by Group 20

 # Usage
 This project is not yet publicly hosted as hosting choices have not yet been made by the client, hence it is not yet available on the web.
-Hence these instructions will guide you on how to lauch the web-server and database server locally.
+These instructions will guide you on how to lauch the web-server and database server locally.

 ## Database Server